Monday – Friday | Noon to 4 p.m.

 - Botanical illustration

-Additional archived collections include the research materials of noted botanists Lyman Benson and Edward F. Anderson as well as the historic papers and photographs of the Desert Botanical Garden.
+Additional archived collections include the research materials of noted botanists Lyman Benson and Edward F. Anderson as well as historic papers and photographs of the Garden.

-The Schilling Library has grown through the years with the gifts of several private libraries – most notably the collection of Max Clemens Richter, a book dealer and collector from Santa Barbara, California.
-In the 1960s, he offered his library to the Garden and in 1970, the Richter Memorial Library was dedicated.
+The Schilling Library has grown through the years with the gifts of several private libraries – most notably the collection of Max Clemens Richter, a book dealer and collector from Santa Barbara.

 Along with many important botany books, Mr. Richter’s donation contained the collection of Scott Haselton, early editor of the Cactus and Succulent Journal of America.
 These materials formed a valuable foundation for the library’s collection, in addition to the donations of Garden founder, Gertrude Webster, and former Garden directors, W. Taylor Marshall and Hubert Earle.